Services

 Technical failures should be distinguished from non-technical failures:

-- a technical failure is triggered by an unexpected exception,
+- A technical failure is triggered by an unexpected exception.

-- a non-technical failure is the inability to fulfill the task due to "business" reasons.
+- A non-technical failure is the inability to fulfill the task due to "business" reasons.
 For example:

-- a flight booking fails because no seats remain available
+- A flight booking fails because no seats remain available.

-- a bank wire fails because there is not enough money in the account
+- A bank wire fails because there is not enough money in the account.

+Non-technical failures are better handled through a status in the return value.
 (That's another reason why having an object as return value is a good practice.)

-- in the service:
+- By using the

 WithTimeout

-interface - by using the
+interface - By using the

 @Timeout